 - The Consolidation Phase: In this phase you can very gradually return all foods back into your diet but only in limited amounts.
 There is still one pure protein day per week, but this phase is designed to stop your body regaining any lost weight.
 The timing for the consolidation phase is 5 days for every pound lost.

-- The Stabilisation Phase: This is basically your new pattern of eating for the rest of your life.
+- The Stabilisation Phase or Final Phase: This is basically your new pattern of eating for the rest of your life.

 How much Weight Can I expect to lose on the Dukan Diet?

 By cutting out carbohydrates which are normally the fuel source for the body, the body begins to burn fat for energy and thus, weight loss ensues.
 This can lead to a state of ketosis which also helps you to feel less hungry.

 There have been several studies into high protein diets and weight loss.
 Research from 2004 that systematically reviewed high protein diets, states that there is convincing evidence that a high protein intake leads to increased thermogenesis, (heat production), satiety (feeling full) and body weight and fat loss compared with lower protein diets.

 Permitted Foods to Eat in the Attack Phase of the Dukan Diet